A Home in the Country - Life in Adams County

 If you live in a borough or a large development in a township, you may have public sewer service.
 If you live in the country, your house probably has an on-site sewage treatment system.
 This septic system has three components: septic tank, distribution system, and absorption field.
 These components are underground and may be hidden.
 Find them and keep a record of their location.
 Things may seem to be working normally, but invisible problems could develop if you don’t maintain the system.

 Unless you have sewer service, all wastewater from your home must be directed to the septic tank.
-Septic tanks prevent absorption field bed clogging by holding back grease and grit.
+Septic tanks prevent clogging of the absorption field bed by holding back grease, grit, and solids.
 That’s why it’s important to pump the tank every two to three years.
 It can be really costly to repair or replace a system, so make sure you pump regularly.
 Some municipalities may require regular pumping.
 Contact your township to see if this is required.
 Beware of additives that claim pumping is unnecessary.
-Pumping typically costs about $150.
-For a list of licensed septic haulers, contact the Adams County Department of Environmental Services.
+Pumping typically costs about $200.
+For a list of area septic haulers, contact the Adams County Office of Planning & Development.

 Here’s a helpful hint: Don’t dump grease, paints, oil, solvents, chemicals, unused medications, or other hazardous materials into your system unless you have deep pockets and like to see your yard full of construction equipment.